 The above is just the start.
 There are so many things (most of which will be unique to your novel) which you will need to keep a check on.
-For example, in a scene in my novel, my characters are wearing masks which cover their mouths.
-It would therefore, be a bit stupid if I forgot this and described a character’s smile (because how the heck would you know if he was smiling or not?!).
+For example, in a scene in my novel, my characters are wearing masks that cover their mouths.
+It would, therefore, be a bit stupid if I forgot this and described a character’s smile (because how the heck would you know if he was smiling or not?!).
 FYI this totally happened.
 Oops.

 Do your research

 If you’re representing a culture or a movement (think BDSM in 50 Shades) do your research so as not to offend those who are part of it.
-50 Shades often has those involved in the BDSM movement complaining that it’s not accurate and is sexist etc. This also applies to different cultures – you don’t want to cause offence.
+50 Shades often has those involved in the BDSM movement complaining that it’s not accurate and is sexist etc. This also applies to different cultures – you don’t want to cause offense.